authelia/chartrepo/charts/authelia/README.md

 not recommended at this stage for production environments without manual intervention to check the templated manifests match your desired state.

 This chart uses api version 2 which is only supported by helm v3+.
-This chart includes Bitnami subcharts to optionally deploy `redis`, `postgresql` and/or `mariadb`.
+This chart includes optional Bitnami subcharts to deploy `redis`, `postgresql`, and/or `mariadb`.

 # Breaking Changes